Welcome to today's edition of the Rush 24-7 Podcast.

 It is repeating the party line.

-Now, as far as the beer summit's concerned, the media was um cordoned off approximately 45 feet away from the patio furniture where the beers were being quaffed.
+Now, as far as the beer summit's concerned, the media was cordoned off approximately 45 feet away from the patio furniture where the beers were being quaffed.

-Uh it was it was hot out there.
+It was hot out there.

 Caterpillar is cutting more jobs.

-I'm Peoria, a union official says caterpillar laying off 75 employees at a central Illinois foundry.
+I'm Peoria, a union official, says Caterpillar laying off 75 employees at a central Illinois foundry.

 They may close the plant for two months late this year if demand for its engines doesn't improve.